-Water demands associated with construction of the Build Alternatives, together with cumulative water demands throughout the RSA, would result in a significant cumulative impact and may require the construction or expansion of water facilities.
-However, the Build Alternatives would not utilize local wastewater infrastructure and implementation of Mitigation Measure PUE-MM#1 will offset the construction-period water demands associated with the Build Alternatives.
-If the Build Alternatives require expansion of water and wastewater facilities, impacts from these facilities would be of the type that are common to most infrastructure projects.
+Water demands associated with construction of the Build Alternatives, together with cumulative water demands throughout the RSA, could result in a significant cumulative impact and may require the construction or expansion of water facilities.
+However, the Build Alternatives would not utilize local wastewater infrastructure and there are sufficient water supplies to serve the project and other reasonably foreseeable development in all water year types.
+Additionally, Mitigation Measure PUE-MM#1 would require the Authority to utilize non-potable water from regional water utility service providers for construction activities where feasible, as well as recycle/reuse water used for tunnel construction, further minimizing demand for water supplies, and allowing the Authority to identify the specific other sources of water that will meet water supply needs if needed as part of the construction planning and water procurement process occurring closer to the time of construction, when more detail is known.

+If any of the Build Alternatives require expansion of water and wastewater facilities, impacts from these facilities would be of the type that are common to most infrastructure projects.
 These impacts are typically reduced to less than significant levels through adherence to applicable regulations, incorporating best management practices, and applying standard mitigation measures.
 Construction of the Build Alternatives would not considerably contribute to cumulative impacts from water demand and wastewater generation.